vert-x/vertx-mods/mods/com.campudus.session-manager-v1.2.1/README.md

 The module supports a few operations.
 If you want to let clients use the session manager directly, be careful which commands you let them use.

 Operations are sent by specifying an `action` String and required and optional parameters.
-If a required parameter is missing, the server will reply with an error message in this format:
+If a required parameter is missing, you sent an incorrect action or something similar, the server will reply with an error message in this format:

     {
         "status" : "error",